Natural News article by Craig Saturday, August 04, 2012

 According to the University of MD 75% of all overeating is due to emotions.

-Eating healthy tips Eat when you are hungry and not when you are sad or angry.
+- Eat when you are hungry and not when you are sad or angry.
 Never eat because of an emotional feeling you are trying to bury.
-This can make your food toxic and interfere with normal digestive function by speeding up or slowing down digestion.
-Emotional eating can cause your body to crave carbohydrates and saturated fats and lead to an inordinate storage of fats.

-When you feel hungry, try drinking some water to see if the sensation goes away.
+- When you feel hungry, try drinking some water to see if the sensation goes away.
 If it is indeed hunger, then you have a good start on your digestion with the water you just imbibed!
-Without water, your digestion is adversely affected and your brain cannot function properly.

-Eat slow and relaxed.
-This will give you more time to chew the food, mix it with enzymes from the saliva and improve your overall digestion.
-When you eat slower the brain has more time to keep up with the peptide signals that tell you when you have eaten enough.
+- Eat slow and relaxed.
+This will give you more time to chew the food, mix it with enzymes from the saliva and improve your overall digestion by giving the brain more time to keep up with the peptide signals that tell you when you have eaten enough.

 Eat like a king for breakfast, a prince for lunch and a pauper for supper.